dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ### Render mode determined at runtime

 The render mode can be determined at runtime.
-The component is initially rendered server-side with interactivity (SSR) using the Blazor Server hosting model.
-After the Blazor bundle is downloaded to the client and the .NET client-side runtime activates, the component adopts the Blazor WebAssembly hosting model for client-side rendering and interactivity (CSR).
+The component is initially rendered server-side with interactivity using the Blazor Server hosting model.
+After the Blazor bundle is downloaded to the client and the .NET client-side runtime activates, the component adopts the Blazor WebAssembly hosting model for client-side rendering and interactivity.

 In the following example, the component is interactive throughout the process.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is re-rendered, either server-side or client-side, to update the message in the UI.